 Scientific consensus has confirmed that increasing emissions of human-caused greenhouse gases (GHG) are rapidly changing the earth's climate and in turn the biosphere.
-Greenhouse gases refer to any or all of carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, sulphur hexafluoride and any other substance prescribed by regulation globally.
+Greenhouse gases refer to any or all of carbon dioxide, methane, nitrous oxide. hydrofluorocarbons, perfluorocarbons, sulphur hexafluoride and any other substance prescribed by regulation globally.
 A 2019 report by Environment and Climate Change Canada has found that Canada is warming at twice the global rate.
-The impacts of climate change will be profound and become more severe over time.
-Record-setting fire seasons, summer drought, and flooding events are already occurring in the province highlighting the need for aggressive GHG reduction strategies, and climate adaptation/resilience strategies.
+The impacts of climate change will be profound and become more severe over Record-setting fire seasons, time. summer drought, and flooding events are already occurring in the province highlighting the need for aggressive GHG reduction strategies, and climate adaptation/resilience strategies.

 As one of 187 local governments that are signatory to the B.C.
 Climate Action Charter, the CSRD is committed to reducing GHGs and has agreed to take actions to achieve certain goals.
-In order to address growing concerns regarding climate change, B.C.'s Local Government Act was amended in 2008 to require all OCPs to set targets for the reduction of greenhouse gases, as well as policies and actions to achieve the targets in accordance with Provincial Bills 44, 27, the Climate Action Charter and the Federation of Canadian Municipalities (FCM) Partners for Climate Protection Program (PCP).
+In order to address growing concerns regarding climate change, B.C.'s Local Government Act was amended in 2008 to require all OCPs to set targets for the reduction of greenhouse gases.